vvvv666/greenfield-docs/src/docs/concept/data-availability.md

 "Proof-of-Challenge" is proposed based on the assumptions: **Greenfield is a self-sustained, service-oriented ecosystem.**
 :::

-Stakeholders can trigger challenges in various ways, such as through user or storage provider-initiated transactions or via internal events on the Greenfield blockchain.
-Following a challenge, Greenfield validators must conduct an **off-chain audit** of challenged data from storage providers.
-Consortium members will vote on the challenge results, and the failed outcomes will reduce the corresponding storage providers' rewards.
-Participants who submitted the challenge and the validators receive rewards for their involvement in this process.
+Stakeholders can trigger challenges in various ways, such as through user or via random events on the Greenfield blockchain.
+Following a challenge, [Challenge Verifier](../introduction/ecosystem-player.md#challenge-verifier) must conduct an **off-chain audit** of challenged data from storage providers.
+Verifier Consortium will vote on the challenge results, and the failed outcomes will reduce the corresponding storage providers' staked BNB.
+Participants who submitted the challenge and the verifier receive rewards for their involvement in this process.

 Data that failed to pass a challenge will not face another challenge for a specific time to allow storage providers to restore the data.